#foster care system evaluation

 Character Intro: Moss Seltz

 Moss Seltz is a grey-blue caxy with dark marks around his forest-colored eyes.
 They have the same color of fur on their hands, in a fingerless glove style marking that extends a few inches up the arm from the wrist.
 Their hair is a light reddish-brown, and they have several piercings.
-They have a thick, dark lower lip which bears a lip ring, a dark nose with a septum ring, and ten piercings in their left ear.
+They have a thick, dark lower lip which bears a lip ring, a dark nose with a septum ring, and ten piercings in each ear.

 As of the start of Tylvinian Tales: The Wolf's Den, Moss is sixteen years old, living with Davina in her high-rise apartment in the city of Gala.
 Moss is biologically male, and uses they/them pronouns, though does accept others being used so long as it is from a place of love or sincerity rather than maliciousness.